bitcoinwords/bitcoinwords.github.io/_pages/about.md

 [<i class="fas fa-code-branch"></i> Fork WORDS](https://github.com/bitcoinwords/bitcoinwords.github.io){: .btn .btn--warning}

 ## Social WORDS
 **WORDS** has been interviewed a handful of times.
-Interviews can be found on the [media page](https://bitcoinwords.github.io/media/) and requests for interview or collaboration are 💯.
+Interviews can be found on the [media page](https://bitcoinwords.github.io/media/) and requests for interview or collaboration are welcomed.

 ## Colophon
 **WORDS** is hosted on [GitHub Pages](https://pages.github.com/) and uses the [Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/) theme by [Michael Rose](https://twitter.com/mmistakes).
 99.99% of the text on this site is written by people smarter than me.
 If you would like to submit something to the journal, please follow the instructions on the [submissions page](https://bitcoinwords.github.io/submissions/).